huggingface/transformers/docs/source/custom_datasets.rst

         test_labels
     ))

-Now that our datasets our ready, we can fine-tune a model either with the 🤗 :class:`~transformers.Trainer`/:class:`~transformers.TFTrainer` or with native PyTorch/TensorFlow.
+Now that our datasets are ready, we can fine-tune a model either with the 🤗 :class:`~transformers.Trainer`/:class:`~transformers.TFTrainer` or with native PyTorch/TensorFlow.
 See :doc:`training
 <training>`.